COVID 'firepower': Britain imposes six-month curbs against second wave

 Opposition leader Keir Starmer urged the government not to end a furlough scheme at the end of October, accusing it of losing control of the coronavirus crisis.

-Reporting by Guy Faulconbridge, Kate Holton, Elizabeth Piper, David Milliken, Andy Bruce, Estelle Shirbon, Sarah Young and Michael Holden; Editing by Clarence Fernandez, Andrew Cawthorne and Stephen Addison
+Additional reporting by Elizabeth Piper, David Milliken, Andy Bruce, Estelle Shirbon, Sarah Young; Writing by Guy Faulconbridge and Michael Holden; Editing by Stephen Addison and Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.